Cruise Ship Passengers Disembark After Being Stranded At Sea Over Virus Fears

 "This does not represent a significant change in the trajectory of the outbreak," said Mark Ryan, head of WHO's health emergencies program.

-Meanwhile, a Chinese state-owned biotech company announced Thursday that antibodies harvested from the plasma of patients who had recovered from COVID-19 was showing promise as a possible treatment for the disease.
+Meanwhile, a Chinese state-owned biotech company announced Thursday that antibodies harvested from the plasma of patients who had recovered from COVID-19 were showing promise as a possible treatment for the disease.

 China National Biotec Group said it had detected antibodies to the novel coronavirus in plasma of people who had been infected but recovered.
 They used the antibodies to treat patients in critical condition, with significant results, according to the official Xinhua news agency.